 6 Reasons Why Responsible IT Asset Disposition (ITAD) is Critical

-As you stare at your computer screen you try to digest the information.
-You attempt to swallow as the nervousness builds up and your shaky hands struggle to dial the CEO’s phone number.
-Learning of a security breach compromising thousands of personal records is the last thing anyone ever wants to hear.
+As you stare at your computer screen you try to process the information.
+You attempt to swallow as anxiety builds and your shaky hands struggle to dial your boss’s phone number.
+Finding out your company is suffering of a security breach, compromising perhaps hundreds of thousands of personal records, is the last thing anyone ever wants to hear.

-Managing IT equipment continuously presents IT departments with challenges.
+Managing IT equipment continuously presents challenges and risks.
 Trying to keep all systems in working condition, manage security and compliance, and stay within a budget can keep many up at night.

-With so much time spent keeping up on the most recent technologies many lose sight of the significance of secure and responsible disposal of their IT assets.
-This list describes why responsible IT asset disposition is so important for businesses.
+With so much time spent keeping up on the most recent technologies and efficiencies many lose sight of the significance of secure and responsible disposal of their IT assets.
+This list describes why responsible IT asset disposition (ITAD) is so important for businesses.